coreos/coreos-installer/docs/cmd/install.md

     -u, --image-url <URL>
             Manually specify the image URL

+            coreos-installer appends ".sig" to find the GPG signature for the image, which must exist and be valid.
+A missing signature can be ignored with --insecure.

     -f, --image-file <path>
             Manually specify a local image file

+            coreos-installer appends ".sig" to find the GPG signature for the image, which must exist and be valid.
+A missing signature can be ignored with --insecure.

     -i, --ignition-file <path>
             Embed an Ignition config from a file

+            Embed the specified Ignition config in the installed system.

     -I, --ignition-url <URL>
             Embed an Ignition config from a URL